Abijithprojects55/novamart-project/README.md

 # NovaMart — Flask E-Commerce (Personal Project)

 A full-stack mini e-commerce application built with Flask + SQLAlchemy.
+Note: This project is hosted on Render free tier.
+The service may take 30–60 seconds to wake up on first visit due to cold start.

 ## Features
 - User authentication (Register/Login/Logout) using Flask-Login